Hrishikesh7665/Hrishikesh7665/README.md

 I'm a *self-taught* **Programmer**, **Tech Enthusiast 💻 😃**, **Cyber Security Practitioner** passionate about learning and working with new tech.
 I love building scripts, exploits, hacking tools that serve a great deal of purpose.
 I'm a creative problem-solving enthusiast and a product guy.

-Currently, I serve the Indian government as an Information Security Analyst, deputed at the **Centre for Development of Advanced Computing (CDAC)**.
+Currently, I serve the Indian government as an Information Security Analyst, deputed at the **Centre for Development of Advanced Computing (CDAC)** under **Ministry of Electronics and Information Technology (MeitY)**.

 ## ⚡️ Quick Facts

 - I'm currently in **Cyber Security** 😊. <br/>
-- 🤞 Preparing to crack **CEH**. <br/>
+- 🤞 **CEH v11** Certified. <br/>
 - 💻 Worked on many different technologies. <br/>
 - 🔭 My hobbies are doing **Bug Bounty**, **Solving CTF Challenges**, **Learning new things and finding fun facts about technology’s**.
 - 💼 Freelancer python developer. <br/>
 - 👯 I’m looking for members for our **CTF** team.... <br/>
-- 📜 Created many useful Python Scripts for Students like File Downloader and Handler, Deep Search, Automation Scripts, etc. But I Upload It Letter, after clearing my **CEH** 😆.
+- 📜 Created many useful Python Scripts for Students like File Downloader and Handler, Deep Search, Automation Scripts, etc.
 - <a href="#"> <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" height="32px" width="38px" /> </a> I enjoy working on
   - Python
   - Java